ibm-js/delite/ARCHITECTURE.md

 `Platform.performMicroTaskCheckpoint()`, or a similar method like `observer.deliver()`, so this hardly seems like an acceptable solution.

-Therefore, DUI aims to monitor property changes by having custom setters for all watchable properties.
+Therefore, dui/Stateful monitors property changes by having custom setters for all watchable properties.

-The widget prototype should define custom setters for any properties that can be watched.
-There's a shorthand though, as listed above:

-	register("dui-button", ... {
-		label: "Press",
-		_setLabelAttr: null
-	});

-If you call watch() on a property without a custom setter, watch() will create one on the fly on the instance.
-However, that will be slower than having it in the prototype.

 # Reactive templates